mst3v3nsn/c9-app/README.md

 Application to authenticate users against Active Directory and create a cloud9 container for them while mounting a user's home directory and handling user mapping to retain user permission outside the container for NFS shares.

+## Technologies
+Project is created with:
+* NodeJS: 10

 ## Installation

 Clone this repository.